barebox/barebox/Documentation/user/multi-image.rst

 ===================

 Traditionally a single configuration only works for a single board.
-Sometimes even variants of a single board like different amount of memory require a new config.
+Sometimes even variants of a single board like different amounts of memory require a new config.
 This has the effect that the number of defconfig files increases dramatically.
 All the configs have to be kept in sync manually.
 Multi Image Support solves this problem.